Dolphins take down Jets in NFL's first Black Friday matchup

 The Miami Dolphins put on a show on both offense and defense against the Jets.

-Dolphins take down Jets in NFL's first Black Friday matchup originally appeared on NBC Sports Philadelphia
+Dolphins take down Jets in NFL's first Black Friday matchup originally appeared on NBC Sports Bay Area

 The Miami Dolphins put on a show on both offense and defense against the Jets.

-Dolphins take down Jets in NFL's first Black Friday matchup originally appeared on NBC Sports Philadelphia
+Dolphins take down Jets in NFL's first Black Friday matchup originally appeared on NBC Sports Bay Area

 This week's Thursday Night Football game will be held on Black Friday.
 Here's what you need to know.